XYIheng/kea_doc/docs/source/stateful testing.rst

 Stateful testing is a software testing technique used to validate systems that maintain states over time.
 In mobile apps, some functionalities can move from one state to another state based on certain inputs or actions.
-Thus, we need additional data structure to support this.
+Thus, it need additional data structure to support this.

 | Here we reference `Hypothesis's Stateful Testing <https://hypothesis.readthedocs.io/en/latest/stateful.html>`_.

-In Kea, we can use stateful testing when we write some properties that require stateful information.
+In Kea, you can use stateful testing when you write some properties that require stateful information.
-Just like following codes, when we want to manipulate files or folders on devices, such us create a file, delete a file or rename the file.
+Just like following codes, when you want to manipulate files or folders on devices, such us create a file, delete a file or rename the file.

 .. code:: Python